 Instead of a suit and tie, or a dress and heels, think khakis and a button-down.
 While you should avoid an overly formal outfit (no need for a three-piece suit) don't mistake "relaxed" for sloppy.
 Get more advice on what to wear for a job interview at Starbucks.

-You should tailor your level of formality to the position for which you're applying.
-Starbucks has a variety of retail positions available ranging from baristas to district managers.
-You should tailor your attire accordingly.
-For example, a woman applying to be a barista might wear colored slacks and a simple blouse, but a nice skirt and a heel if she were applying to be a manager.
+When it comes to your outfit, tailor your level of formality to the position for which you're applying.
+Starbucks has a variety of retail positions available, ranging from baristas to district managers.
+For example, a woman applying to be a barista might wear colored slacks and a simple blouse, but a tailored skirt and a heel if she were applying to be a manager.

 Starbucks Interview Tips

-- That said, if you don't have experience in a café, it's definitely better to be upfront about it.
-Starbucks has a thorough training program to integrate new workers into its service model.
+That said, if you don't have experience in a café, it's definitely better to be upfront about it.
+Starbucks is dedicated to providing skills, training, and pathways to opportunity.

 What to Bring With You

-- Come to the interview prepared.
-Bring a couple of extra copies of your resume, and a list of references to share with the interviewer.
+- Bring extra copies of your resume, and a list of references.

-- Bring a notepad and pen so you can jot down the name and email address of the person you meet with in case they don't have a business card to share with you.
-You can use it to send an interview thank you note.
+- Have a notepad and pen so you can jot down the name and email address of the person you meet with, or ask for a business card.

-- Know when you're available to work.
-The schedule may be flexible, but the interviewer will want to know about your availability and if there are certain days or hours you can't work because of school or another commitment.
+Know the date when you're available to start work.
+The store's schedule may be flexible, but the interviewer will want to know about your availability.
+They will also want to know if there are certain days or hours you can't work because of school or another commitment.